-In possibly the most Euro of Eurogames, Castles of Burgundy places players in the roles of Nobility in charge of their own princedom in Medieval France.
+In possibly the most Euro of Eurogames, The Castles of Burgundy places players in the roles of nobility in charge of their own princedom in medieval France.
 They must then build a castle and oversee the surrounding lands.

 The Castles of Burgundy is a little bit more than that.
 Players will draft tiles, each with different effects, and place (build) them in their princedom in the form of the player boards.
 There’s a lot to like about this game.
 For one, it’s one of the big box games that you can pick up for a cheap price tag (around $30).

 Don’t let the theme fool you.
-Castles of Burgundy is highly-strategic with all of the options you have to choose from.
+The Castles of Burgundy is highly-strategic with all of the options you have to choose from.
 That doesn’t always mean it’s going to be the winning option, but the possibilities are there.

 Azul is a deceptively simple tile-laying game in which players draft tiles and try to create patterns.
 This game is highly-strategic and deceptively complex.
 It won several prominent awards in 2018 including the Spiel des Jahres, Best Family Game, Best Adult Game, and the Mensa Select Award.

 Players will pull tiles out of a bag and choose which one they want.
 The rest basically go into a junk pile.
 As players continue on, they’ll then have to continue picking through the mess they themselves have made and then cry because they failed to get the right tile.

 It’s everything a family board game should be and the awesome price tag (around $30) can’t be beat.
 Seriously, this simple tile-laying game is considered by many to be THE BEST game of 2018, and it’s not even the most expensive game on this list.